nour1998/aws-serverless-airline-booking/README.md

 ## AWS Serverless Airline Booking

-Serverless Airline Booking is a complete web application that provides Flight Search, Payment, Booking and Loyalty points including end-to-end testing, GraphQL and CI/CD.
-This web application was the theme of Build on Serverless Season 2 on AWS Twitch running from April 24th until August 7th - Check out [Twitch branch for the list of 14 episodes](https://github.com/aws-samples/aws-serverless-airline-booking/tree/twitch).
+Serverless Airline Booking is a complete web application that provides Flight Search, Payment, Booking and Loyalty points including end-to-end testing, GraphQL and CI/CD (mention the entire world please ) .
+This web application was the theme of Build on Serverless Season 2 on AWS Twitch running from April 24th until August 7th .

+Please check out  here [Twitch branch for the list of 14 episodes](https://github.com/aws-samples/aws-serverless-airline-booking/tree/twitch).

+## About the Link

 For more up-to-date information on what's being implemented, take a look at our current [Boards](https://github.com/aws-samples/aws-serverless-airline-booking/projects).